 Randy was a member of the State Bar of Wisconsin/Wisconsin Bankers Association (SBW/WBA) Drafting Committee responsible for the Wisconsin Trust Code, which was passed in 2013, and chaired the SBW/WBA Drafting Committee responsible for the Wisconsin Uniform Principal and Income Act, which was passed in 2005.
 He is currently a member of the SBW/WBA Drafting Committee which is working on the Wisconsin Uniform Power of Appointment Act.

 Randy is a Fellow of the American College of Trust and Estate Counsel (ACTEC) and a member of the ACTEC Business Planning Committee.
 He is a member of the Milwaukee Estate Planning Forum and the Wisconsin and American Institutes of Certified Public Accountants.
+He holds the Accredited Estate Planner® designation from the National Association of Estate Planners & Councils.

 Randy has been recognized in the Best Lawyers in America® (Trusts and Estates, 1995-2017) and in 2013 was recognized as a “Lawyer of the Year” for Trusts and Estates.
 He has been listed in Wisconsin Super Lawyers® since 2005 and has an AV Preeminent® Peer Review Rated by Martindale-Hubbell®.